 Either it is an astonishing convenience that magnetism obeys the mathematics of a fluid that supposedly isn't there — or it isn't a coincidence.

-3 After Maxwell We Forgot About the Fluid
+3 After Maxwell We Ignored The Fluid

 When James Clerk Maxwell first wrote down the theory of electromagnetism — On Physical Lines of Force, 1861 — he did not start from abstract fields.
 He started from a mechanical model of a fluid filled with spinning vortices.
 He pictured a medium, packed it with rotating cells, and worked out how they would have to push on one another.
 Out of that fluid machine fell the displacement current, and out of the displacement current fell light itself, travelling at exactly the measured speed.